 Ambassador Rabbi David Saperstein was designated by Newsweek Magazine as the most influential rabbi in America and by the Washington Post as the "quintessential religious lobbyist on Capitol Hill."
-For 40 years as Director of the Religious Action Center of Reform Judaism (RAC), David Saperstein represented to Congress and the Administration, the Reform Jewish Movement, the largest segment of American Jewry.
-He continues as the Senior Advisory for Strategy and Policy for the RAC and the Union for Reform Judaism.
+For 40 years as Director of the Religious Action Center of Reform Judaism (RAC), Rabbi Saperstein represented the Reform Jewish Movement, the largest segment of American Jewry, to Congress and the Administration.
+He continues as the Senior Advisor for Policy and Strategy for the RAC and the Union for Reform Judaism.
 Under Rabbi Saperstein, writes J.J.
 Goldberg in his book Jewish Power, the Religious Action Center "has become one of the most powerful Jewish bodies in Washington, second only to AIPAC."

-During the second term of the Obama administration, Rabbi Saperstein served as the United States Ambassador-at-Large for International Religious Freedom, carrying out his responsibilities as the country's chief diplomat on religious freedom issues.
-The first rabbi in American history to have served as an ambassador, Rabbi Saperstein has also served on two federal advisory boards and as the first Chair of the congressionally created U.S. Commission on International Religious Freedom.
-In 2019-20, Rabbi Saperstein served as the President of the World Union for Progressive Judaism, the international arm of Reform Judaism.
+During the second term of the Obama administration, Rabbi Saperstein served as the United States Ambassador for International Religious Freedom, carrying out his responsibilities as the country's chief diplomat on religious freedom issues - the first non-Christian to hold that ambassadorship position.
+The first rabbi in American history to hold the title of ambassador, Rabbi Saperstein has also served on two federal advisory boards and as the first Chair of the congressionally-created U.S. Commission on International Religious Freedom.
+In 2019-20, he served as the President of the World Union for Progressive Judaism, the international arm of Reform Judaism.

 During his career, Rabbi Saperstein has served on the boards or executive committees of numerous national organizations including the NAACP, People for The American Way, the Leadership Conference on Civil and Human Rights, Common Cause, the National Religious Partnership on the Environment, and the World Faiths Development Dialogue.